 Regardless of the nature of the absence and parental communication about the absence, it is the student's responsibility to arrange with his/her teachers to make up missed work.
 For planned, excused absences, students should make arrangements with teachers in advance of the missed class to minimize the potential impact of missed class time.
-Since various teachers use differing approaches for helping students deal with these missed assignments, any specific policies for making up missed work for planned, excused absences will be communicated at the beginning of the course via the class syllabus.
-If a student does not contact a teacher in advance of a planned absence, any assignment due or to be completed in class on that day is subject to earning a grade of zero (0).
+Since various teachers use differing approaches for helping students deal with these missed assignments, any specific policies for making up missed work for planned, excused absences will be communicated by the classroom teacher.
+If a student and or parents, as age appropriate, does not contact a teacher in advance of a planned absence, any assignment due or to be completed in class on that day is subject to earning a grade of zero (0).